2026-02-24 · Sigil Language Team

 The choice is intentionally narrow.
 There is no alternate len(...) spelling, no .length property, and no type-specific helper namespace for this concept.

-That gives Sigil one canonical representation for "get the length of a string or list."
+That gives Sigil one canonical representation for "get the length of a string, list, or map."

 Why an Operator Instead of a Function